Riding is Fun and Good for Conditioning

 - mountain biking – takes extra upper body strength to ride over hills, rocks, trees, streams, and more.
 Watch out for bobcats.

-- road cycling – go out and ride your bike for a couple hours.
+- road cycling – go out and ride your bike for a couple of hours.
 It’s fun.

 - riding with a weighted vest – wear the vest on any of the above riding workouts to make it more difficult